Social Context and Ambivalence in Medicine:

 Socially Constructed Decision Making

 The 89-year-old patient’s typical warmth had been replaced with a detached expression.
 She talked about her sister’s quickly declining health—which affected her deeply; blood was drawn, medications prescribed and adjusted, and the patient was asked to come back for a check-in visit in the future.
 Only the check-in visit did not come.
 The physician later discovered that the patient was admitted to the hospital for dangerously low sodium—a problem missed in the laboratory report and exacerbated by the new combination of medications.
 The patient’s son was furious and called to ask the doctor if she knew what she was doing.
 This experience profoundly impacted the young physician.
-If you were to visit Dr. Louise Aronson today, you can rest assured she will pay close attention to any possible medicine interactions.1
+If you were to visit her today, you would rest assured that she was paying close attention to any possible medicine interactions.1

 Context of an Ethnography